OFFICE: Life Sciences Building, Room 3-19, 516.572.9630

 to Medical Surgical Nursing, NUR 203 Comprehensive Nursing Care I, and NUR 204 Comprehensive

-Nursing Care II) are offered during the September to May academic year.
-These courses
+Nursing Care II) are offered during the September to May academic year, in the Fall

-must be taken consecutively because each course provides the foundation for subsequent
+consecutively because each course provides the foundation for subsequent courses.

 Seats in the evening nursing courses are limited.
 Please be aware that obtaining a